 What are Fiberglass Inground pools, how are they manufactured, how does the installation process work, and are they worth the cost?
 These are a few questions that you probably have if you are thinking about installing a fiberglass pool.
 One thing you will realize as you research fiberglass pools is that there is quite a few manufactures out there.
-San Juan, Leisure, Viking, Trilogy, and Sun are a few of the companies that produce fiberglass pools.
+Leisure, Viking, Trilogy, and Sun are a few of the companies that produce fiberglass pools.

 Very simply fiberglass pools are a complete one piece unit.
 They are manufactured in a controlled factory setting, being built on a preformed mold.
 They are made using fiberglass material for the shell, with a gelcoat finish on the interior of the pool that is 30-32 millimeters thick.
-The following paragraphs explain the materials and process that San Juan uses to build their pools.

 The installation process is fairly simple.
 This is where having your pool built in a controlled environment comes into play.
 The typical fiberglass pool can be set, backfilled, and full of water, ready for the decking around the pool to be placed in 2 to 3 days.
 This is the advantage of fiberglass over concrete or vinyl liner inground pools.